misselizabethjohnson/UnitReconciliation/README.md

 ## Getting Started
-To jump right in, assuming you have installed required dependencies listed below, open a Terminal/Command Prompt and navigate to this directory.
-Then run:
+To jump right in, assuming you have installed required dependencies listed below, open a Terminal/Command Prompt and then run:
 ```
 python UnitReconciliation.py
 ```